Coming to the IGSL - SW Park on April 29th, the official skills competition of the MLB, Pitch Hit & Run!

 Keep connected to your team(s).
 Get schedules and team updates for every athlete in the house, plus a way to message other members on your team and a way to give coaches a heads up about practice.
 Enjoy unlimited access to scores & stats, photo/video sharing, and more.

 Once you've created your account, add your mobile phone so you can receive text messages from your team manager or coach.

-Now that you have your mobile phone on your account, make sure you enable text messaging.
+Now that you have your mobile phone on your account, make sure you enable text messaging and any other notifications.